department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/on-the-job-training-apprenticeships.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: On-the-Job Training and Apprenticeships | Veterans Affairs
+title: On-The-Job Training And Apprenticeships
-heading: On-the-Job Training and Apprenticeships
+heading: On-the-job training and apprenticeships
-display_title: On-the-Job Training
+display_title: On-the-job training
 description: Learn how GI Bill training programs can help you work in an industry like plumbing, firefighting, or hotel management that requires on-the-job training.
 If your program is approved by VA and you qualify for Post-9/11 GI Bill benefits, you could get money for books, supplies, and housing.
 keywords: gi bill training programs
 concurrence: incomplete